ccnlab/pubweb/content/teaching/ccn.md

 * Canvas site: https://canvas.ucdavis.edu -- submit reading reactions & homework here.
 * Textbook: Freely available online textbook: [Computational Cognitive Neuroscience](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main)
 * Simulations for exercises: https://github.com/CompCogNeuro/sims -- download and run on your laptop
+* Zoom links: 189G: https://ucdaviscoe.zoom.us/s/686679497,  289G: https://ucdaviscoe.zoom.us/s/640164280
 * Zulip (slack-alike) chat site: https://ccnclass.zulipchat.com
 * Professor: {{< page "people/oreilly" >}}, Young Hall 174K, Office Hours Tues/Thurs 1 - 1:30 or by appointment
 * TAs:  Maryam Zolfaghar: mzolfaghar@ucdavis.edu, Sai Kopparthi: skopparthi@ucdavis.edu

+# 189G vs. 289G

+Previously, at CU Boulder, this course was taught as one class with both undergraduate and graduate students -- here at UC Davis that is not possible so 189G is the undergraduate version and 289G is the graduate version.
+The basic material and coursework (simulation exercises) are the same between the two (with just a few extra questions for grads), but the expectations for grads are higher, and the separate discussion sessions should allow for a more advanced level of discussion.

 # Covid-19 Online Version